cloudera/director-scripts/faster-bootstrap/ami-usage.md

-# How to Use a Preloaded AMI with Cloudera Director
+# How to Use a Preloaded AMI with Cloudera Altus Director

-Now that you have built a preloaded AMI, how do you use it to make Cloudera Director's bootstrap process faster?
+Now that you have built a preloaded AMI, how do you use it to make Cloudera Altus Director's bootstrap process faster?

 ## The Gains